Frequently Asked Questions

 Where do I call to report allegations of fraud and abuse or misappropriation of funds?

-If you wish to speak with staff and register a complaint against a nursing home, personal care home or hospital, please contact the Department of Community Service, HealthCare Facility Regulation Division at (404) 657-5726 or (404) 657-5728 or toll free at (800) 878-6442.
+If you desire to communicate with personnel and file a complaint against a nursing home, personal care residence, or hospital, kindly reach out to the Department of Community Service, HealthCare Facility Regulation Division at 404-657-5726, 404-657-5728, or toll-free at 800-878-6442.